RetroAppleJS/RetroAppleJS.github.io/docs/EMULATOR.md

 The **REPT** key is pressed alone produces a duplicate of the last code that was generated.
 If you press and hold down the **REPT** key while you are holding down a character key, it will act as if you are pressing that key repeatedly at a rate of 10 pressess each second.
 This repetition will cease when you release either the character key or **REPT**.

-The POWER light at the lower left-hand corner is an indicator lamp to show when the power to the Apple is on.
+The **POWER** light at the lower left-hand corner is an indicator lamp to show when the power to the Apple is on.
+In the emulator, the **POWER** light is a key that triggers a cold boot (the physical power switch is located below the keyboard)

 |    Keys and their associated ASCII codes    |
 | --------------------------------- |